shubhamsarda00/COL341-Machine-Learning/Assignment2.1/README.md

 2. **neural_a.py**

-It can be run using the following command: **python3 logistic.py a trainfile.csv testfile.csv param.txt outputfile.txt weightfile.txt**

-It first creates the features (>=500) pertaining to the best model.
-It further selects the most predictive 500 features using **ANOVA** to build the classification model.
-We write the predictions (1 per line) and create a line aligned outputfile.txt, where the first line will correspond to the first row in testfile.csv and so on.
-We also output your weight matrix (which includes bias terms in the first row) by flattening the weight matrix rowwise, i.e., write the first row first (1 value per line), then second row and so on and create a line aligned weightfile.txt.

-Note: The optimal features to be created were found using experimentation in "Part D" section of Assignment1.1.ipynb
+Command to run the script: **python neural_a.py input_path output_path param.txt**

+The input training and test files for the toy dataset(filenames will remain same as provided) are present in **input_path** diretory (closing '\' also present in the path).
+We initialise a neural network with the parameters provided in the **param.txt** file (absolute path to param.txt including the filename) and write weights and predictions to **output_path** directory (closing '\' also present in the path).

+Note: param.txt will contain 8 lines specifying epochs, batch size, a list specifying the architecture([100,50,10] implies 2 hidden layers with 100 and 50 neurons and 10 neurons in the output layer), learning rate type(0 for fixed and 1 for adaptive), learning rate value, activation function(0 for log sigmoid, 1 for tanh, 2 for relu), loss function(0 for CE and 1 for MSE), seed value for the numpy.random.normal used for weights initialization.
+The order will be the same as here.
+3 weights will be written to the output path for each layer in form of numpy arrays in w_l.npy file where l is the index (starting from 1) of the layers 1 to output layer (example: for architecture[100,50,10], the weight files will be w_1.npy, w_2.npy and w_3.npy).
+The predictions will be a 1-D numpy array written to the output path as predictions.npy file.
+Sample parameter files are available in **sample_params** folder of **src** directory.

 3. **neural_b.py**

+Command to run the script: **python neural_b.py input_path output_path param.txt**

+Everything is same as **neural_a** except **input_path** contains the Devanagri dataset files.

 4) **neural_c.py**

-Here, param.txt will contain three lines of input, the first being a number (1-3) indicating which learning rate strategy to use and the second being the fixed learning rate (for (i)), η<sub>0</sub> value for adaptive learning rate (for (ii)) or a comma separated (learning rate, α, β) value for αβ backtracking (for (iii)).
-The third line will be the exact number of epochs for your gradient updates.
-We use batch gradient descent using original features of the dataset with the specification provided in param.txt and generate output and weights file as done in logistic_features_selection.py.

-5) **neural_d.py**

-Here, we perform mini batch gradient descent using the original features of the dataset.
-The arguments mean the same as mode a, with an additional line 4 in param.txt specifying the batch size (int).
+Command to run the script: **python neural_c.py input_path output_path param.txt**

 Here, we use the optimal learning rate strategy and corresponding hyperparameters found using experimentation in "Part C" section of Assignment1.1.ipynb file.
 We again output the outputfile and weightfile as before.
 For this part, the code would be given 10 minutes to run, and then killed (assignment constraints).
 No additonal features are created for this mode.

+5) **neural_d.py**

+Command to run the script: **python neural_d.py input_path output_path**

 Here, we directly create the features selected using ANOVA in logistic_features_selection.py to build the model.
 We use the optimal learning rate strategy and corresponding hyperparameters found using experimentation in "Part D" section of Assignment1.1.ipynb file.
 We again output the outputfile and weightfile as before.
 For this part, the code would be given 15 minutes to run, and then killed (assignment constraints).